 - Never microwave food in plastic wrap or flexible plastic containers

-- If you have PVC vinyl flooring, damp-mop rather than dry-sweep — DEHP accumulates in household dust and resuspends when disturbed
+- If you have PVC vinyl flooring, damp-mop rather than dry-sweep — DEHP and BBzP accumulate in household dust and resuspend when disturbed

-- If your child is hospitalised, ask whether DEHP-free medical devices are available — the EU mandates the transition by 2030, and many hospitals have already switched for neonatal units
+- If your child is hospitalised, ask whether DEHP-free medical devices are available — the EU phase-out applies from July 2030 and many neonatal units have already switched

 - Choose fresh or frozen food over canned where possible — can linings are another DEHP exposure route